IBM/db2warehouse-tools/README.md

 # db2warehouse-tools
 This code shows how IBM® Db2 Warehouse MPP cluster can be deployed and administrated by using  IBM®  Db2 Warehouse Orchestrator tool.

-Clone this repository on each node of your MPP cluster.
+Download this code on each node of your MPP cluster.

-`git clone git@github.com:IBM/db2warehouse-tools.git`
+`wget https://github.com/IBM/db2warehouse-tools/archive/master.zip -O db2warehouse-tools-master.zip`

+`unzip db2warehouse-tools-master.zip`

-`cd db2warehouse-tools`
+`cd db2warehouse-tools-master`

 `chmod +x *.sh`